 - Dial: Black

-- Crystal: Green sapphire
+- Crystal: Green-tinted sapphire

-- Bezel: Smooth, polished bezel
+- Bezel: Smooth, polished steel

 - Bracelet: Oyster